confluentinc/ksql/design-proposals/klip-8-interactive-queries.md

 ## Proposed behavioral changes

-As we add this fundamentally new capability to KSQL, it is worth considering any modifications we can make to KSQL's existing behavior to ensure query behavior is as intuitive as possible after the addition of PIT queries.
+As we add this fundamentally new capability to KSQL, it is worth considering any modifications we can make to KSQL's existing behavior to ensure query behavior is as intuitive as possible after the addition of pull queries.
 There is one potential behavioral change that is worth considering in this respect: **streaming queries against a table should return the table's entire materialized state (possibly filtered by a `WHERE` clause) followed by changes.**

 Currently, a streaming query against a table in KSQL will only return rows from the table's changelog produced *after* the query begins (assuming a default start offset of `latest`).

-However, streaming queries returning a table's entire materialized state *then* followed by changes is more consistent with the behavior of PIT queries on a table.
+However, streaming queries returning a table's entire materialized state *then* followed by changes is more consistent with the behavior of pull queries on a table.
 This behavior is also likely what users want when issuing a streaming query against a table, and it is currently not straightforward to achieve.

 To get KSQL's current behavior with a streaming query against a table, users would simply use an intuitive `WHERE` clause: